rubyonjets/jets/docs/_reference/jets-call.md

 [--show-log], [--no-show-log]          # Shows last 4KB of log in the x-amz-log-result header [--lambda-proxy], [--no-lambda-proxy]  # Enables automatic Lambda proxy transformation of the event payload
                                        # Default: true
 [--guess], [--no-guess]                # Enables guess mode.
 Uses inference to allows use of all dashes to specify functions.
-Smart mode verifies that the function exists in the code base.
+Guess mode verifies that the function exists in the code base.
                                        # Default: true
 [--local], [--no-local]                # Enables local mode.
 Instead of invoke the AWS Lambda function, the method gets called locally with current app code.
 With local mode guess mode is always used.
 [--noop], [--no-noop]